jvalue/jayvee/apps/docs/docs/user/intro/update.md

 For the **VSCode extension**:

-In VSCode: Go to the extensions menu, and look for `Jayvee`.
+Go to the extensions menu, and look for `Jayvee`.
 The version is then displayed on the information page of the extension.